 \section{second law of thermodynamics}

-In The second law of thermodynamics, the entropy must be a convex extensive function of the state variables of the system, so we must have $\dot{S}\geqslant 0,~\&~\ddot{S}\leqslant 0$ \cite{Sanchez:2022xfh}.
-Therefore from $S_G=\tilde{S}_{BH}$ and modified continuity equation we obtain
+In the second law of thermodynamics, the entropy must be a convex extensive function of the system's state variables.
+Therefore, we have the conditions $\dot{S}\geqslant 0$ and $\ddot{S}\leqslant 0$ \cite{Sanchez:2022xfh}.
+From the equation $S_G=\tilde{S}_{BH}$ and the modified continuity equation, we obtain